confidential-computing/twi-rats/draft-novak-twi-attestation.md

 1. A Workload invokes the Verifier which collaborates with the Credential Authority to compute and return Credentials, returning these Credentials inside the Attestation Results, or
 2. A Workload invokes the Verifier, obtains from it the Attestation Results, and forwards these Attestation Results to the Credential Authority inside a Credential Request to get the Credential.

-This set of variants results in several distinct credential acquisition mechanisms (CAMs):
+This set of variants results in several distinct credential acquisition mechanisms (CAMs), some of which are listed in the table below:

 | CAM | Key Source | Credential Source | Description |
 | :---: | :--- | :--- | :--- |